Assessing Expert System-Assisted Literature Reviews With a Case Study: Validation

 \section{Validation}

-We now address the research questions, by first validating the primary study selection results of {\IT} by having six other graduate students (from our lab with at least 1 year of software engineering research experience) manually screen the candidate papers, and then analyzing the missing information with a full-text review of the relevant papers included by the six students but missed by {\IT}.
+{We now address the research questions, by first validating the primary study selection results of {\IT} with a controlled experiment of the relevant paper selection process.
+Six graduate students (from our lab with at least 1 year of software engineering research experience) were enlisted to manually screen the candidate papers.
+A full-text review on the relevant papers included by either the six students or {\IT} were performed to provide the final decision on which papers should be included. }